code-and-effect/effective_datatables/README.md

 ## Initialize with attributes

-Additional attributes may be passed to .new() that will be persisted through the lifecycle of the datatable.
+Any attributes passed to .new() will be persisted through the lifecycle of the datatable.

-You can use this to easily scope the datatable collection or create even more advanced search behaviour.
+You can use this to scope the datatable collection or create even more advanced search behaviour.

-Let's hide the Users column and scope the Post collection to a user, when the Posts table is initialized with a specific user.
+In the following example we will hide the User column and scope the collection to a specific user.

 In your controller: